andrewwinters5000/klimakoffer/website/general_info.md

 \toc

-TODO:

-  1. Update the learning goals, structure, and examination
-  2. Proper LiU schedule
-  3. Organization should point to Lisam (mayeb?).
-  4. The footer of some webpages could be adjusted to include Martin and my name

 ## Goals for this Course

 * Implement your own (simple) climate model from scratch.
 We teach you everything(!) that is necessary.